Mayor

 Council Member for Wilnecote Ward

-He was elected to serve as a Bolehall councillor in 2021, becoming Mayor of Tamworth for 2023-24.
+He was elected to serve as a Bolehall councillor in 2021.

 John left the Herald’s editorial department in 2007 but continued to write for the newspaper on a freelance basis.
 This enabled him and Maureen to manage bars at several Tamworth clubs.

 Music has played a hugely important role in John’s life.
 He was taught bass guitar by an older cousin and made his first public appearances in 1968-69 with four-piece group Blue Pity.
-Although only aged 11 (his fellow band members were in their mid-teens) he played just two local gigs and immediately felt ‘at home’ performing on stage.
+Throughout the 1970s and ‘80s he also appeared in many stage productions with Tamworth Little Theatre.
+From the late '70s to mid '90s John played either bass or rhythm guitar in local groups including Blue Eclipse and Split Decision.

 For over 20 years John served on the Tamworth Conservation Area Advisory Committee, advising the borough council on planning applications.
-In 2000 he was a founder member of Tamworth Heritage Trust, serving as its chairman until 2012, and in 2015 helped relaunch Tamworth and District Civic Society.
+He was a founder member of Tamworth Heritage Trust and helped relaunch Tamworth and District Civic Society.

-John passionately believes that imaginative promotion of Tamworth’s Anglo-Saxon associations with Offa, Æthelflæd ‘the Lady of the Mercians’, and Athelstan, the first King of England, would encourage a sense of civic pride among young people as well as making the town a vibrant, attractive ‘destination’ for tourists.
-Major historical connections with the likes of Sir Robert Peel, Thomas Guy and Colin Grazier could be similarly exploited for the benefit of the modern town.
+John passionately believes that imaginative promotion of Tamworth’s Anglo-Saxon history will encourage a sense of civic pride among young people as well as making the town a vibrant, attractive destination for tourists.

-Over the years John has given many talks and been featured on TV and radio, invariably speaking about his favourite subject - Tamworth!
+Over the years John has given many talks and featured on TV and radio, invariably speaking about his favourite subject - "this fantastic, brilliant old town of ours - Tamworth!"